Ken Phelps: Final homer

 Phelps' final home run might have been his most notable; it came with Oakland before a sell-out home crowd in 1990 on April 20, with two outs in the bottom of the ninth that Friday night.
 Phelps was called out of the dugout to pinch hit against Brian Holman of the Mariners, who had retired the first 26 batters in succession; he homered on the first pitch to ruin the perfect game.

 Years later, Phelps said he wanted to hit it out because he did not want to watch himself on ESPN's SportsCenter all season making the out to complete Holman's gem.
-He was traded to Cleveland in mid-June, and retired after playing 7 games for the Giants AAA affiliate in Phoenix the next season in 1991 at the age of 36.
+He was traded to the Cleveland Indians for cash considerations on June 17, 1990.
+In 1991, after playing seven games for the San Francisco Giants' Triple-A affiliate, the Phoenix Giants, Phelps retired from baseball at the age of 36.

-Summary
+Career summary

 Phelps' career .239 batting average hides the things that, as James pointed out, he could do.
 Thanks to outstanding power and strike zone judgment, his career OPS is a strong .854.
-Phelps hit 123 home runs in 1854 career at-bats, the 28th best ratio in major league history through 2004 (min.
-1500 plate appearances).
-Phelps hit his first 100 home runs in 1322 at-bats — the second fastest, as measured by at bats, in MLB history, behind Ryan Howard in 1141 at-bats; Phelps still holds the AL record.
+Phelps hit 123 home runs in 1,854 career at bats, and ranked in the top 10 in the American League at bats per home run four times in his career.
+Phelps hit his first 100 home runs in 1,322 at-bats — one of the fastest, as measured by at bats, in MLB history, behind Ryan Howard in 1,141 at-bats.
+Phelps held the AL record, later surpassed by Joey Gallo in 2019.

 After baseball

-As of 2005, Phelps did color commentary on the radio for Arizona Diamondbacks baseball games.
-In 2006, Phelps was replaced as the Diamondbacks color analyst by former Major League pitcher Tom Candiotti.
-Today, he does baseball analysis for Fox Sports Arizona, along with community and media work he does for the state's largest electric utility, Arizona Public Service.
+In 2004, Phelps did color commentary on the radio for Arizona Diamondbacks baseball games.
+He has since done baseball analysis for Fox Sports, along with community and media work for the state's largest electric utility, Arizona Public Service.
 Programs that Phelps has been involved with (The ABC's of Baseball, and Life and Power Players) have received national recognition for having positive impact on children.